rozbb/CommaFeed-Android-Reader/README.md

 CommaFeed Reader for Android
 ============================

+# NOTICE
+This project has been discontinued.
+The current method of using Commafeed on Android is to download News+ with the Commafeed plugin written by Athou.

 ## Version 0.2.2

 The official unofficial Android CommaFeed reader is here!
 It is currently in super-beta mode.
 Download it from [Google Play](https://play.google.com/store/apps/details?id=com.commafeed.commafeedreader).